Home on the Prairies

 Just Elizabeth and Me

 It is a beautiful Thursday morning (Dec 14th).
-The 4 oldest are at school so it is just Elizabeth and me at home.
+The 4 oldest are at school so it is just Elizabeth (3 years old) and me at home.
 She is playing in the bath at this time.
 She wanted to have a bath which is unusual for her.
 She usually fights it.
 It is so fun to listen to her play.
 She is so adorable.
 She is always talking and asking questions.
 She loves to play Barbies and LOVES princesses.
 She is our little Princess and is still our busy Lizzy and I just love her so much.
-It is hard having kids grow up so fast so I try to hold onto what ever baby is in her.
-I also try to cherish all moments with my kids.
+It is hard having kids grow up so fast so I try to hold onto whatever baby is in her.
+I try to cherish all moments with my kids.

 Caeleb is turning into a fine young man.
 At 13 ( grade 8), he is entering the fun teenage age and I really think it is fun.
 He loves board games and basketball.
 He is such a good sport even when he doesn't get to play much or get the ball often.
 He is an optimist like his Dad and I am do grateful that he is.